 My fiancée isn't afraid to talk to me if she thinks I am getting worse.
 This has helped me notice changes myself.

-If you think your friend or family member may be at risk of hurting themselves or others, it may be necessary to consider a mental health assessment for them.
+If you think your friend or family member may be at risk of hurting themselves or others, it may be necessary to consider a Mental Health Act assessment for them.

 The nearest relative, as defined under the Mental Health Act, can request that the person at risk be given a mental health assessment by an approved mental health professional.
-This assessment involves considering treatment options and deciding whether or not the person should be admitted to hospital under the Mental Health Act.
+This assessment involves considering treatment options.
+This may include deciding if the person should be admitted to hospital under the Mental Health Act.

-It can be very upsetting when someone you are close to experiences a psychotic episode with severe depression or mania.
+It can be very upsetting when someone you're close to is struggling with their mental health.

 You may find it helpful to get support in coping with your own feelings, either through talking therapy or peer support, where you can talk to other people who have similar experiences.
 This support may be available at a local Mind or other carers' groups, such as Carers UK.

-Carers are also entitled to have their own needs for practical and emotional support assessed by social services, as part of a carer's assessment.
+Carers are also entitled to have their own needs for practical and emotional support assessed by social services.
+This is called a carer's assessment.
 A number of national and local voluntary organisations provide help and information for carers on these topics.
-Your mental health is important too, and looking after someone else could put a strain on your wellbeing.